Brett Mitchell: Career

+2005–2013: Rise to recognition

+Northern Illinois University

-After completing his training, Mitchell accepted a position as Director of Orchestras and Music Director of the opera program at Northern Illinois University from 2005 to 2007.
-He led the Philharmonic in six concerts each year, and led his first two opera productions during his tenure: Igor Stravinsky’s The Rake’s Progress and Mark Adamo's Little Women.
+After completing his training, Mitchell accepted a position as Director of Orchestras, Music Director of the opera program, and Professor of Conducting at Northern Illinois University from 2005 to 2007.
+He led the Philharmonic in six concerts each year, and led his first two opera productions during his tenure: Igor Stravinsky's The Rake's Progress and Mark Adamo's Little Women.
 The Philharmonic was also invited to perform at the Illinois Music Educators Association's All-State Conference for the first time in over a decade in January 2007.
 His tenure there saw the Philharmonic's first performance of a Gustav Mahler symphony in a dozen years (Symphony No. 1 in April 2006) and their return to the recording studio, recording Sergei Rachmaninoff's Piano Concerto No. 2 in May 2007.
 Mitchell ended his time at NIU with a week-long festival devoted to the music of Kevin Puts.

+Orchestre National de France

 While teaching at NIU, Mitchell was invited by his mentor Kurt Masur to audition to become Assistant Conductor of the Orchestre National de France.
 In February 2006, Mitchell successfully auditioned and was named to the post.
 During his three-year tenure, he conducted the orchestra and assisted Masur and guest conductors such as Seiji Ozawa and Daniele Gatti at the Théâtre des Champs-Élysées and on tour.

+Houston Symphony

 In February 2007, Mitchell was appointed American Conducting Fellow of the Houston Symphony by Hans Graf.
 In that role, he led the orchestra in several dozen concerts—including on all subscription series—in Jones Hall and throughout the greater Houston area each season.
-His title was augmented to Assistant Conductor/American Conducting Fellow in June 2008; prior to his final season with the orchestra (2010–11), his title was modified again to Assistant Conductor, reflecting the end of his fellowship with the League of American Orchestras.
+His title was augmented to Assistant Conductor/American Conducting Fellow in June 2008; prior to his final season with the orchestra (2010–2011), his title was modified again to Assistant Conductor, reflecting the end of his fellowship with the League of American Orchestras.
 During his four-year tenure with the Houston Symphony (which ended in May 2011), he led the orchestra in over one hundred performances, several of which were broadcast nationwide on SymphonyCast and Performance Today.
 Since that time, Mitchell has returned frequently to the Houston Symphony as a guest conductor.